 Collection Care Resources

 Materials and Fabrication Handbook.
-Review our recommendations and requirements for materials, fabrication methods, and placement for artwork.
+Review our recommendations and requirements for materials, fabrication methods, and placement for commissioned artwork.
 This resource supports artists in their efforts to design works durable enough for a public environment.

 ArtCare: Collections Management Policy for Washington’s State Art Collection.
 Review our collections management policies and procedures.
 ArtCare includes information about artwork conservation, deaccession, and rights and reproductions.